 OCONEE RIVER GREENWAY

-The Greenway is a beautiful place to explore.
-Two small loops mean the kids can bike anywhere from .5 – 1.5 miles along the paved route, while safely catching glimpses of the river.
+Bike, jog, fish, or launch your boat from the Oconee River Greenway Park and Riverwalk, a beautiful place to explore.
+Two small loops are perfect for kids who can bike from half a mile up to 1.5 miles along the paved route, while safely catching glimpses of the river.

 LOCKERLY ARBORETUM